How to Get Married in Sweden as a Foreigner

 Legal requirements for foreigners to marry in Sweden

 Before planning your wedding, you should confirm if you meet the marriage requirements in Sweden.
-According to Sweden marriage laws for foreigners, two adults can get married regardless of sex if;
+According to Sweden marriage laws for foreigners, two adults can get married regardless of sex.
+The requirements fall into two groups:

-• Both partners are at least 18 years old and entering the marriage voluntarily.
+• Be at least 18 years old and enter the marriage voluntarily.

-• Neither partner is currently married or in a civil partnership.
+• Not currently married or in a registered civil partnership.

-• Provide certified translations of documents not issued in Swedish.
+• Provide certified translations of any documents not issued in Swedish or English

 • If both partners are related in a direct ascending or descending line through adoption, they are also permitted to marry.

-• If both partners are adopted siblings or an adopted child and a child in common with the adoptive parents, the county administrative board may grant permission to marry.
+• Adopted siblings or an adopted child and a child in common with the adoptive parents may be granted permission to marry by the county administrative board.

 • Half-brothers and half-sisters may be granted permission to marry after applying to the county administrative board (länsstyrelsen).

-• If you are not registered as living in Sweden, you must also obtain documentation proving that there is no impediment to you marrying under Sweden marriage laws for foreigners.
-For example, if you are a British citizen, you must apply for a certificate of no impediment in the UK
+• If you are not registered as living in Sweden, you must also obtain documentation proving there is no impediment to your marriage under Swedish law.
+For example, British citizens must apply for a certificate of no impediment in the UK.

 Recommended Reading